 After selecting the post, a new menu for the post should appear with a drop down called “Actions”.
 If you click to expand the Actions drop down, there will be an option to Publish.

 You can choose to “Publish,” which will immediately place the post on your page, visible to page visitors.

 You can also choose “Schedule,” which will allow you to set the time and date for when you’d like the post to appear on your page.
 Be careful not to mistakenly select “Delete.”
 This would completely delete your post.

-The option to Create Ad allows you to create a new ad using the same post used previously.
+The option to Create ads allows you to create a new ad using the same post used previously – including using a Facebook ad post on Instagram placements.
 Remember that multiple ads can use the same post, which is a common tactic for building on “social proof.”

 Locating Unpublished Posts in the Page Posts Tool

 To see your unpublished posts, you can use a search bar in the Page Posts tool to navigate through your Ads Posts.
 This is particularly useful if you have a large volume of posts associated with ads.

 You can search by the text copy within the ad post using this search bar.
 You can also search by the Post ID number.

 You can locate the Post ID in Ads Manager by navigating to the Post Preview of an ad.
 Here’s a quick review of the steps to do this: